PerezHz/TaylorIntegration.jl/docs/src/common.md

 Following the `DifferentialEquations.jl`
 [tutorial](https://diffeq.sciml.ai/stable/tutorials/ode_example/),
-we define an `ODEProblem` for the integration; `TaylorIntegration` can be used via its common interface bindings with `DiffEqBase.jl`; both packages need to be loaded explicitly.
+we define an `ODEProblem` for the integration; `TaylorIntegration` can be used via its common interface bindings with `OrdinaryDiffEq.jl`; both packages need to be loaded explicitly.
 ```@example common
 tspan = (0.0, 2000.0)
 p = [μ]

-using DiffEqBase
+using OrdinaryDiffEq
 prob = ODEProblem(pcr3bp!, q0, tspan, p)
 ```